-An untaped potential
+An untapped potential

-When I moved to Switzerland, I thought that there are no interesting wild mammals, what little exists is impossible to see and people are uninterested in wildlife.
-It turned not to be true.
+When I moved to Switzerland, I thought that there were no interesting wild mammals, what little exists is impossible to see, and people are uninterested in wildlife.
+It turned out not to be true.
 Ungulates like ibex and deer locally occur in surprisingly large herds.
 In some places, wild mammals became habituated to people.
-These places are not well known outside immediate neighbourhood and don't advertise themselves.
+These places are not well known outside the immediate neighborhood and don't advertise themselves.

-I feel Switzerland has opportunity to develop mammals watching.
+I feel Switzerland has the opportunity to develop mammal watching.
 Millions of Swiss residents enjoy outdoor activities like hiking.
-These millions seek contact with nature which can be done in half a day to few days.
-These people are usually interested in wildlife as a side attraction.
-This applies to diverse age and social groups: young people interested in iconic wildlife like wolves, families with children and pensioners looking for activities to fill time.
+These millions seek contact with nature which can be done in half a day to a few days.
+People are usually interested in wildlife as a side attraction.
+This applies to diverse age and social groups: young people interested in iconic wildlife like wolves, families with children, and pensioners looking for activities to fill time.
 The country also receives many business and holiday guests.
-So mammals in Switzerland can potentially attract more private and organized visitors than mammals in more biodiverse tropical countries.
+So, mammals in Switzerland can potentially attract more private and organized visitors than mammals in more biodiverse tropical countries.

 There is definitely potential to make more individual people interested in mammal watching and photography.
-There is probably also a potential for small businesses focusing on wildlife watching and wildlife photography, especially as a side attraction besides other outdoor tours.
+There is probably also potential for small businesses focusing on wildlife watching and wildlife photography, especially as a side attraction besides other outdoor tours.